Optimal Stopping for Sequential Bayesian Experimental Design

-Although the PG method provides a principled framework, implementing it in practice reveals training instabilities arising from the problem's inherent circular dependency.
-The optimal stopping set $\mathcal{T}_k$ in (\ref{eq:stopping_sets_Q}) depends on the Q-function $Q_k^{\pi,\psi}(s_k, \mu_k(s_k))$, which itself depends on both the design policy $\pi$ and stopping policy $\psi$.
-Thus, the stopping policy requires knowledge of the Q-function computed under that very same policy, leading to a fixed-point relationship $\psi^* = f(\pi, \psi^*)$.

-In practice, this circularity manifests during joint training of the policy network (parameters $w$) and the Q-network (parameters $\eta$).
-Early in training, poorly initialized design policies generate weak experiments with little information gain.
-The Q-network then learns pessimistic continuation values, which in turn induce premature stopping that prevents policy improvement and entering suboptimal designs.
-This issue is particularly pronounced in sequential design problems with strong sequential dependencies, where early stopping disrupts the learning of effective long-term strategies.
+\ Directly training the design and continuation-value approximations can be unstable because stopping and continuation values are mutually dependent.
+The stopping set depends on the continuation value, the continuation value depends on the design policy and future stopping decisions, and the design policy is trained only on trajectories that have not yet stopped.
+Early in training, inaccurate designs can produce low information gain, which leads the continuation-value approximation to underestimate the benefit of future experiments.
+This can trigger premature stopping, truncating trajectories before the policy has explored informative later-stage designs.

-To overcome this challenge, we introduce a \emph{curriculum learning} scheme based on a stopping probability schedule $p_{\text{stop}}(\ell)\in[0,1]$ denote the probability of enforcing the learned stopping rule at training iteration $\ell$.
-When the stopping condition $s_k \in \mathcal{T}_k$ is satisfied, the algorithm follows the optimal stopping rule with probability $p_{\text{stop}}(\ell)$, and overrides it (forcing continuation) with probability $(1 - p_{\text{stop}}(\ell)$.
+To mitigate this feedback, we use a curriculum strategy inspired by curriculum learning \cite{Bengio2009}.
+Let $p_{\mathrm{stop}}(\ell)\in[0,1]$ denote the probability of enforcing the learned stopping rule at training iteration $\ell$.
+When the stopping condition in \cref{eq:learned_stopping_rule} is satisfied, training stops the trajectory with probability $p_{\mathrm{stop}}(\ell)$ and overrides the stopping decision with probability $1-p_{\mathrm{stop}}(\ell)$.
 Thus, early iterations can force longer trajectories, while later iterations increasingly follow the learned value-based stopping rule.

-This strategy deliberately relaxes stopping early in training, producing longer trajectories that allow both the policy and Q-networks to improve before stopping decisions dominate.
-As training progresses, $p_{\text{stop}}(\ell)$ is gradually increased, so that stopping behavior converges to the optimal fixed point.
-In this way, curriculum learning breaks the self-reinforcing cycle of premature stopping and stabilizes training, particularly in settings with strong sequential dependencies.